Breast Implant Illness Symptoms List: 6 Key Signs to Know

 Make the appointment, and note that you are seeking information on BII.
 Some plastic surgeons don’t specialize in BII, and you want to find someone with experience treating this illness.

 Upon discussing your symptoms with your surgeon, the two of you will come up with a plan of action.
 As stated above, there unfortunately is not a blood test to diagnose breast implant illness.
-Therefore, you and your surgeon will be going off of your symptoms to determine if you indeed have this condition.
+Therefore, you and your surgeon will be going off your symptoms to determine if you indeed have this condition.

 If you do determine that you have breast implant illness, most patients decide to have their implants removed as treatment.
 Implants are removed permanently, and no replacement implants are put back in.
 This is the most effective way to eradicate symptoms related to BII.
 For most patients, this treatment appears to be effective.